Drive (2011 film): Critical response

 Movieline's Stephanie Zacharek rated the film 9.5 out of 10, complimenting the film's action and writing that it "defies all the current trends in mainstream action filmmaking.
 The driving sequences are shot and edited with a surgeon's clarity and precision.
 Refn doesn't chop up the action to fool us into thinking it's more exciting than it is."
-She also admired Refn's skill in handling the film's violence, and the understated romance between Gosling and Mulligan.
-Drive was Roger Ebert's seventh best film of 2011.
+She also admired Refn's skill in handling the film's violence and the understated romance between Gosling and Mulligan.
+Drive was Roger Ebert's seventh-best film of 2011.
 In praising the film, he wrote, "Here is a movie with respect for writing, acting, and craft.
 It has respect for knowledgeable moviegoers."
 Like Zacharek, Ebert admired the film's action sequences, which were practically made and did not rely on CGI effects.

 Anthony Lane wrote in The New Yorker that Drive's violence was far too graphic, and this ultimately was a detriment to the film.
 Referring to the violence, he said, "In grabbing our attention, he diverts it from what matters.
 The horror lingers and seeps; the feelings are sponged away."
 Michael Philips of the Chicago Tribune felt similarly, and said that although he enjoyed the film in the early sections, it became "one garishly sadistic set piece after another".
 Phillips thought the film relied too much on "stylistic preening" and did not have enough substance.

 In 2014, The Huffington Post included Drive on its list of 8 Movies From The Last 15 Years That Are Super Overrated, with Bill Bradley criticizing the low amount of dialogue by Gosling's character and writing that "Refn spends all 100 minutes trying to convince you that he has a cool iPod playlist."

-Complex magazine criticized the film for whitewashing the character of Irene, who was a Latina in the source novel.

-Audiences polled by CinemaScore gave the film a score of "C−"; this was attributed to audiences feeling tricked, having expected more driving action based on the marketing.
+WhatCulture included Ryan Gosling's role in top "10 Most Convincing Movie Psychopath Performances".